ParsifalC/CPCollectionViewWheelLayout/README.md

 pod 'CPCollectionViewWheelLayout', '~> 1.0.0'
 ```

-if you got the error below when install:
+if you got the error below when installing:

 ```